MohammadTaghizadeh/FGFR1-virtual-screening-dataset/README.md

 ---

 ## Methodology
-1.  **Ensemble Docking**: Multiple conformations of the FGFR1 receptor were used to account for structural flexibility during virtual screening.
+1.  **Ensemble Docking**: Multiple conformations of the FGFR1 receptor were used to account for structural flexibility during virtual screening via DrugRep.
+2.  **Iterative Docking**: Multiple runs of the FGFR1 receptor were used to account for the heuristic nature of Autodock Vina during virtual screening via DrugRep.
-2.  **Scoring & Selection**: Ligands were prioritized using a multi-parametric function incorporating **Binding Energy**, **Mean Rank**, and **Frequency**.
+3.  **Scoring & Selection**: Ligands were prioritized using a multi-parametric function incorporating **Binding Energy**, **Mean Rank**, and **Frequency**.
-3.  **Cross-Validation**: Identified leads were cross-referenced with experimental literature (recorded in the `references` column) to benchmark the performance of the selection function.
+4.  **Cross-Validation**: Identified leads were cross-referenced with experimental literature (recorded in the `references` column) to benchmark the performance of the selection function.

 ## Software & Tools
 *   **Virtual Screening**: DrugRep